alexis-forbes/electron-react-vite-template/README.md

 Short term:

 - Implement a simple TCP module in `src/main/tcp/`.
-- Implement an initial repository using better-sqlite3 in `src/main/db/`.
+- Implement an initial repository using local SQLite via `sql.js` in `src/main/db/`.
 - Expose 2–3 API methods in `preload/api`.
 - Create an example feature in `src/renderer/features/` that consumes this API.